Richard Miniter: Career in journalism

 Miniter published in a number of newspapers, including The New York Times, The Wall Street Journal, The Washington Post, The Sunday Times (London), South China Morning Post, and Australian Financial Review.
 He travelled to South Sudan, Uganda and Kenya to write about modern-day slavery for The Atlantic Monthly in "The False Promise of Slave Redemption".

 Dow Jones Newswires

 Miniter worked for the Dow Jones Newswires during the summers of 1987 and 1988.

 Wall Street Journal Europe

 Hired by The Wall Street Journal editor Robert Bartley in 2000, Miniter was sent to Brussels as an editorial page writer at The Wall Street Journal Europe and editor of its weekly "Business Europe" column.
 He also wrote a weekly column, "The Visible Hand", for The Wall Street Journals OpinionJournal.com.

 Post-Journal

-Miniter left the Journal after less than two years to take a position with the Centre for the New Europe in Brussels, Belgium.
-He left there after a short stint as a senior fellow.
+Miniter left the Journal he joined the investigative team of the Sunday Times (London), where he co-wrote the investigative series the Road to Ground Zero.
+That series, won an award from the International Consortium of Investigative Journalists.